AresMUSH/aresmush/plugins/scenes/help/en/scenes.md

 When you start a scene, you can create a temporary room or start one in the room you're in.
 Temp rooms are automatically recycled when the scene ends.

 `scene/start` - Starts a scene in your current room.
-`scene/start [<area>/]<location name>=<private/public>` - Starts a scene in a temp room.
+`scene/start [<area>/]<location name>=<private/open>` - Starts a scene in a temp room.

 > **Tip:** If your location name matches a grid location, the desc will be copied over.
 You can use Area/Room for the location name to distinguish between rooms with the same name in different areas.

 ## Scene Privacy

-A scene can either be public (anyone's invited) or private.
-Scenes on the grid are public by default.
+A scene can either be open (anyone's invited) or private.
+Scenes on the grid are open by default.
 Scenes in RP rooms are private.
 The scene's organizer can change the privacy setting.

-`scene/privacy [<#>=]<private/public>` - Changes the privacy level.
+`scene/privacy [<#>=]<private/open>` - Changes the privacy level.

 > **Tip:** It's rude to create a private scene in a public room on the main grid.
 Use a RP room or temp room instead.

 ## Joining Scenes

-To join a public scene, you can use the scene/join command.
-To join a private scene, you'll need a meetme (see [Meetme](/help/meetme).
+To join an open scene, you can use the scene/join command.
+To join a private scene, you'll need a meetme invitation (see [Meetme](/help/meetme).

 `scenes` - Lists active scenes.
 `scene/join <#>` - Joins a scene.